Information

 • Not flushing paper towels

-• Don’t allow any unapproved chemicals to enter the sewerage system (sewage water cartridges from motor-homes)
+• Don’t allow any unapproved chemicals to enter the sewerage system (eg sewage water cartridges from motor-homes)

 Save water usage by: